 Chill Out isn’t a bad place if you’re looking to make friends or to party, however it is quite loud and relatively expensive (about 10$ a night in a 4 person dorm).

 These prices can vary a lot depending on the season.
 Try to negotiate if you’re staying long term.
-In my March-April 2018 trip, I stayed at the Andaman Resort.
+In my March-April 2018 trip, I stayed at the Green Valley Resort.

 I was staying for a month, so after a bit of negotiation, they offered me a private bungalow for 150 baht (about 100 baht a night discount) if I agreed to pay upfront with cash.